vvbcvvv/vapecm/README.md

 + Privacy
     + Blocks some analytics
 + FpsBoostPlus
-    + Gives a huge FPS boost
+    + Gives a huge FPS boost!
 + Atmosphere
-    + blxnk do this.
+    + Changes how the game visually looks
 + HotbarMods
-    + blxnk do this.
+    + Makes the hotbar look more smooth and clean
 + HealthbarMods
-    + blxnk do this.
+    + Makes the healthbar look more crisp
 + Network
     + Fixed network ownership issues
 + Better Cache Refresh